Men who apologised over McAreavey video express concern over ‘public witch hunt’

 No-one has been convicted of murdering the daughter of Gaelic football manager Mickey Harte.

-The video has been widely condemned across the political landscape and the Orange Order has launched an investigation.
+The video has been widely condemned across the political sphere in Northern Ireland and beyond and the Orange Order, which branded it “abhorrent”, has launched its own probe into the incident.

-In the latest statement, the men said they would not be confirming or denying who had been interviewed by police, insisting that anyone subject to criminal investigation was entitled to privacy.
+In the latest statement, the men who have apologised for their involvement said they would not be confirming or denying who had been interviewed by police, insisting that anyone subject to criminal investigation was entitled to privacy.

-The PSNI has confirmed that one man has voluntarily attended a station for interview about the incident.

 “In any event, regardless of whether broadcast or not, the relevant behaviour is not acceptable in any section of our society either in public or private,” said the statement.